neel-acq/starter-kit/content/footer/2025-09-19-nulla-aut-vero-et-co.md

 ---
-label: Nulla aut vero et co
+label: Sign In
-url: Voluptas sed veritat
+url: /sign-in
 ---